Praveen-R-22/SENTIMENT-ANALYSIS-Model---Deploy-using-AWS-Services-or-Hugging-Face/README.md

    - Python scripts and notebooks used for the model, app, and deployment.
 3. **Documentation**:
    - A README file for setup, deployment, and usage instructions.
-   - SQL scripts for creating the RDS database schema.

----

-## **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---